Women's, Gender, and Sexuality Studies

 Requirements of the Major

-Methodology courses Given its interdisciplinary nature, Women’s, Gender, and Sexuality Studies necessarily relies on a wide range of methodologies: literary criticism, ethnography, visual analysis, historiography, and quantitative data analysis, among others.
-Each student is expected to acquire competence in at least two methodologies relevant to their own concentration and planned senior essay.
-Students are advised to take the first of these courses during their first two years and to complete the two-course methods requirement in the junior year, in preparation for the senior essay.
+Methodology courses Given its interdisciplinary nature, the Women’s, Gender, and Sexuality Studies major necessarily relies on a wide range of methodologies: literary criticism, ethnography, visual analysis, historiography, and quantitative data analysis, among others.
+Each student is expected to acquire competence in at least one methodology relevant to their area of focus and planned senior essay.
+Students are advised to take a methodology course by their junior year in preparation for the senior essay.
+Methodology courses may be drawn from any department, but are subject to DUS approval for WGSS credit.

 Senior Requirement